 Requests for an outside committee member from another institution should be made in writing by the advisor to the graduate coordinator and accompanied by a current version of the CV for the prospective outside member.
 Such requests must be approved by the Associate Dean of the Graduate College.

 Can I transfer geological coursework from another institution?

 Yes, you can transfer up to 12 hours of graduate credit, graded B or higher, from an accredited institution, as long as the work was done within 10 years of the completion date of your Ph.D. in Geology.

-The KSU College of Arts & Sciences Style Guide and Instructions for Typing Theses and Dissertations (updated in Fall 2015) is available in the main Geology office.
+The KSU College of Arts & Sciences Style Guide and Instructions for Formatting Theses and Dissertations (updated in Fall 2015) is available in the main Geology office.
 You can also access these materials from this website, or at the appropriate page in the Arts and Sciences website.
 Libraries and Media Services also provides guidelines for preparing your thesis or dissertation to help you complete the process.